jacobverdesi/PLC-interpreter/README.md

 Built in java

 To build this program:
+1. Place the src and tests folders in a root directory
-1. Make sure that the LALR and GRAMMAR files are in the root directory
+2. Make sure that the LALR and GRAMMAR files are in the root directory
-2. From the root directory, run "javac source/*java -d classes" in a terminal
+3. From the root directory, run "javac source/*java -d classes" in a terminal

 To run this program:
-1. Make sure test files are in a directory called "tests" inside the root directory
-2. From the root directory, run "java -cp classes Jott <program_args>" in a terminal
+1. From the root directory, run "java -cp classes Jott <program_args>" in a terminal